thavishiminolka/thavishiminolka/README.md

 - 🌱Currently I'm an IT Undergraduate at University of Moratuwa

-- 📫 How to reach me thavishiminolka@gmailcom
+- 📫 How to reach me thavishiminolka@gmail.com

 <!---